ifteheralom/cs570/assignment1/solution/README.md

 		* Update Telephone: ` ./change 1 ABCD <studentID> 3 <New Telephone>`
 	* **Delete:** Delete a student record. `./change 2 ABCD <studentID>`
 	* **Add:** Add a new student record. `./change 3 ABCD <9-digit-studentID> <Name> <Address> <Telephone>`.
 Pls note, for simplicity of implementation, I did not consider spaces.
 So *Name* and *Address* must be one word only.
-* **save:** Saves the current state of shared memory to a file and dumps the shared memory space and semaphores.
+* **clean:** Saves the current state of shared memory to a file and dumps the shared memory space and semaphores.

 4. Run each executable in order to view or modify the records